 With a lot of measurements taken, trenches dug, and an idea of how many raised beds I could fit in the area, it was time to go shopping.
 As an experienced DIY’er, I know that any project has a 3-trip minimum to the hardware store.
 I always overbuy small parts.
 Its terrible to have to make the drive back to the store for one measly 29 cent part.

 Plans for Raised Metal Garden Bed Materials and Supplies

-I wanted to use screws which would blend in with the wood, so I opted for red star headed screws.
+I wanted to use screws that would blend in with the wood, so I opted for red star-headed screws.

 For wood, I ended up with redwood based on availability, although cedar would have been a great option as well.
 I am one of those people that spends a ton of time bringing down half the pallet of lumber evaluating curves and how dry each piece is.
 And yes, I put it all back.
 I bought 16′ pieces, but you can buy 8′ as well and double the amount appropriately.

 I wanted to get some kickass soil for my new raised beds, so I got a “veggie mix” which was comprised of “premium” organic topsoil, humus, mushroom compost, sand, lava fines.
 Each bed needed 2.25 cubic yards per bed, but I also wanted extra for some other garden areas while I was getting it delivered.

 While corrugated metal was the main project, I also opted to get some pavers and build a 4th bed in order to deal with a strangely shaped area and large stump, which had me stumped for ideas.
 Yeah, I just went there.

 In addition to building the metal raised garden beds themselves, I wanted to redo my irrigation and reroute some of the underground piping to each bed.
 I always buy new cement and primer for large projects, as I usually go a ways between irrigation fixes and the PVC cement expires quickly.